CSi254/triangle-tracker/README.md

 |the program recognizes values which two sides are equal.| First number =3 second number =3 third number =5 |Isosceles triangle|
 |the program recognizes sum of two sides is equal or less than the thrid side.|First number =3 second number =4 third number =8| Not a triangle |
 |the program recognizes sum of two sides is equal or greator than the third side .|first number =3 second number =4 third number =6 | Scalene triangle |

+The Program recognizes length set to zero(0) or is less than zero INPUT EXAMPLE : sideA = 0 sideB = 60 sideC = 30

+OUTPUT EXAMPLE : Length of sides cannot be equal to or less than zero

+The Program recognizes lengths that are Equal
+INPUT EXAMPLE : sideA = 60 sideB = 60 sideC = 60

+OUTPUT EXAMPLE: The Triangle is an EQUILATERAL

+The Program recognizes two lengths that are Equal

+INPUT EXAMPLE : sideA = 60 sideB = 60 sideC = 30

+OUTPUT EXAMPLET: The Triangle is an ISOSCELES

+The Program recognizes lengths that are unequal

+INPUT EXAMPLE : sideA = 30 sideB = 40 sideC = 60

+OUTPUT EXAMPLE: The triangle is a SCALENE

+The Program recognizes lengths that do not form a triangle

+INPUT EXAMPLE : sideA = 50 sideB = 30 sideC = 90

+OUTPUT EXAMPLE: This NOT A TRIANGLE

+The Program recognizes empty fields or invalid characters like text

+Input : sideA = a sideB = "" sideC = 90

+OUTPUT EXAMPLE: TRY AGAIN.
+EMPTY FIELDS OR WRONG INPUTS